GUIDE 2024

 IKEA assembly manual

 This is due to the technical skills required to understand the disassembly and re-assembly process of a specific machine or piece of equipment.
-Most general repair guides contain a variety of assembly manuals for various types of machinery.
+Most general repair guides contain assembly manuals for various types of machinery.

-Assembly guides are different from any other form of technical communication because most (if not all) companies require you to have the ability to perform disassembly.
+Assembly guides are different from any other form of technical communication because most (if not all) companies require you to be able to perform disassembly.

 The skill requirements for assembly manuals and guides include: